Libertarianism: Contemporary libertarianism in the United States

 In the United States, polls (circa 2006) found that the views and voting habits of between 10% and 20%, or more, of voting age Americans might be classified as "fiscally conservative and socially liberal, or libertarian".
-This was based on pollsters' and researchers' defining libertarian views as fiscally conservative and socially liberal (based on the common United States meanings of the terms) and against government intervention in economic affairs and for expansion of personal freedoms.
+This was based on pollsters and researchers defining libertarian views as fiscally conservative, socially liberal (based on the common United States meanings of the terms), against government intervention in economic affairs, and for expansion of personal freedoms.
 In a 2015 Gallup poll, this figure had risen to 27%.
 A 2015 Reuters poll found that 23% of American voters self-identified as libertarians, including 32% in the 18–29 age group.
 Through twenty polls on this topic spanning thirteen years, Gallup found that voters who are libertarian on the political spectrum ranged from 17% to 23% of the United States electorate.
 However, 11% of respondents in a 2014 Pew Poll both identified as libertarians and understood what the term meant.

 In 2001, an American political migration movement, called the Free State Project, was founded to recruit at least 20,000 libertarians to move to a single low-population state (New Hampshire, was selected in 2003) in order to make the state a stronghold for libertarian ideas.
 As of May 2022, approximately 6,232 participants have moved to New Hampshire for the Free State Project.